parseablehq/parseable/README.md

   <a href="https://github.com/parseablehq/parseable/blob/main/LICENSE" target="_blank"><img src="https://img.shields.io/badge/license-AGPL3-informational" alt="License"></a>
 </p>

-Parseable is the cloud native log storage and management platform for developers.
+Parseable is a cloud native log storage and management platform for developers.
 Built for cloud and container native workloads, Parseable runs natively on Kubernetes.
 It is written in Rust, to leverage the memory safety, portable builds and high perfomance gurantees.
 It uses object store as primary storage, allowing seamless scale and flexibility.
-Parseable will get you from zero to searchable logs in minutes.
 ### Why Parseable

 * Indexing free design.